-UCD School of Archaeology assumes that students have no prior knowledge of the subject, and it therefore teaches a course that starts with the basics and ends with specialisms.
+UCD School of Archaeology assumes that students have no prior knowledge of the subject, and therefore teaches a course that starts with basics and ends with specialisms.

-Students are introduced to the archaeology of Ireland and the world (from earliest prehistory), and to archaeological methods including excavation and radiocarbon dating.
+Students are introduced to the archaeology of Ireland and the world (from earliest prehistory), and to archaeological methods including excavation and scientific methods.